 Allergies in Dogs are a common adversity they face often.
 It is generally genetic but gets triggered by their exposure to whatever they are allergic to.
 Most of the dogs are allergic to more than one thing; some of the common food allergens are beef, dairy, wheat, chicken, egg, lamb, soy, port, rabbit, and fish.
 Of all the allergy cases in dogs, almost ten percent are food allergies.
 Environmental effects are also counted though.

 The symptoms are most likely seen in early puppyhood that makes their immune system weak and hence causing the initial etching process.
 This may continue for a few weeks and if not diagnosed timely, it may lead to a potential problem later.
 Antibiotics may perform their job to some extent still cannot recover the predominantly affected immune organs in the body.

 A few most common allergy affected breeds are German Shepherds, Dachshunds, Cocker Spaniels and Rex cats further depending on the environment of the country they reside.
 To diagnose whether the allergy is caused due to food, the best method is to eliminate diet and then offer the dog food that he has never had before.
 After that, the dog is again diverted on his previous diet to evaluate the reaction of the particular food.
 This process may take a few days to several weeks.

 For lab testing diagnosis, a few other methods can be used.
 For example, to take a sample of discharge from his ears and see the problem.
-Other way is to do skin testing for environmental allergies.
-Blood test is not at all recommended to test the allergy in any case.
+Another way is to do skin testing for environmental allergies.
+A blood test is not at all recommended to test the allergy in any case.

-The nature has cure for all but it takes time and prevention as well.
+Nature has a cure for all but it takes time and prevention as well.
 To manage a balanced diet along with the quality of breeding and regular monitoring is a must for every dog owner.
-Food allergy can be prevented more than be treated.
+Food allergy can be prevented more than being treated.